For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 To support our site, we may use links which earn us a commission at no extra cost to you.

-If you've seen any videos online promoting forex, you may wonder if it sounds too good to be true.
+If you've seen videos online promoting forex, you may wonder if it sounds too good to be true.
 In this guide, we'll explain what forex trading is and what scams to look out for.

 woman in front of graph euro and pound sign